Bellmere Queensland 4510

 Bellmere Early Education Centre has partnered with a local swim centre to provide swimming lessons for children aged 3 to 5 years.
 The aim of swimming lessons is to teach children how to be safe in and around water.
 The program runs weekly, all year round, in 5-week blocks and taught by fully qualified swimming instructors.

-Adopt a Grandparent programs help to bridge generational gaps by fostering understanding and building respect between generations.
+The Intergenerational Program helps to bridge generational gaps by fostering understanding and building respect between generations.
 Bellmere Early Education Centre is proudly partnered with the local Nursing Home – New Directions.
 Once a month the children visit residents at the nursing home, where they participate in a range of activities including singing, arts and crafts and gardening.

 We believe food ingredients should come from the kitchen, not from a lab.
 From this belief came the inspiration to open our own production kitchen, the Healthy Cooking Company.
 We aim to create and promote natural and wholesome food with a number of health benefits: